Tango199/GettingStartedWithGit/gitCommands.md

     git push --set-upstream origin development

-These are just a few of the commands tha can be used with Github.
+These are just a few of the commands that can be used with Github.
 Go to the last page to conclude our demo. https://github.com/rxs5346/TestTogether/blob/develop/ConclusionFile.md